 Few of the 5 million students taking distance-learning courses today get a break on tuition costs.
-Tuition costs for online degrees, certificates and classes can be as steep as their brick-and-mortar counterparts.
+Degrees for online students can be just as expensive as brick-and-mortar programs.
 You will probably need financial aid — the average total aid to students today tops $15,000 per year — to handle the costs of an online college education.

 Learn how to navigate the financial aid process to maximize your total grants and if necessary, student loans.
 This guide explores your financial aid options.
 It includes an overview of the application process, with information about student loan programs and scholarships.
 You’ll gain insight from experts who track the pulse of financial aid, as well as receive pointers to organizations that provide loan assistance and counseling.